Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A Generators-and-Relations description: Notation, statements and corollaries

 \labell{sec3}

-The goal of this section is to give a generators and relations presentation for the equivariant cohomology of a Hamiltonian circle action on a closed symplectic manifold of dimension four, as a module over $H_{S^1}^{*}(\pt)$.
+The goal of this section is to give a generators and relations presentation for the even part $H_{S^1}^{2*}(M;\Z)$ of the equivariant cohomology of a Hamiltonian circle action on a compact, connected, four-dimensional symplectic manifold, as an algebra over $H_{S^1}^{*}(\pt)$.